HARRISBURG, Pa. (WTAJ) — The Pennsylvania Department of Health has confirmed 654 new cases of COVID-19 in the state, bringing state totals to 113,590.

 Most of the patients hospitalized are ages 65 or older, and most of the deaths have occurred in patients 65 or older.

 The department is seeing significant increases in the number of COVID-19 cases among younger age groups, particularly 19 to 24-year-olds.
 An alert was sent to healthcare providers about the changing COVID-19 case demographics, as there are more cases in younger age groups than in those 50-64 and 65+.
-The following regions have seen significant increases among 19 to 24-year-olds in each month from April to present in July:
+The following regions saw significant increases among 19 to 24-year-olds in each month from April to the end of July:

-- SE – Nearly 5 percent of cases in April to approximately 19 percent of cases so far in July;
+- SE – Nearly 5 percent of cases in April to approximately 19 percent of cases in July;

-- SW – Approximately 5 percent of cases in April to nearly 18 percent of cases so far in July;
+- SW – Approximately 5 percent of cases in April to nearly 18 percent of cases in July;

-- NE – 6 percent of cases in April to nearly 17 percent of cases so far in July;
+- NE – 6 percent of cases in April to nearly 17 percent of cases in July;

-- NC – Nearly 8 percent of cases in April to nearly 14 percent of cases so far in July;
+- SC – Approximately 7 percent of cases in April to approximately 14 percent of cases in July;

-- SC – Approximately 7 percent of cases in April to approximately 14 percent of cases so far in July; and
+- NW – Nearly 7 percent of cases in April to approximately nearly 14 percent of cases in July; and

-- NW – Nearly 7 percent of cases in April to approximately nearly 14 percent of cases so far in July.
+- NC – Nearly 8 percent of cases in April to nearly 14 percent of cases in July.